The Best of Boston in 3 Days Itinerary

 Head to Faneuil Hall to pick up your 2-day ticket for the Hop On/Hop Off Beantown Trolley Tour.
 It's only about a 7-minute walk.
 Head down Devonshire Street toward State Street, take a right on State and then a quick left on Congress St. Walk until you see Faneuil Hall on your right.
 Here, you'll find a red kiosk shaped like a trolley car where you can get your ticket.

 10:00 AM: Visit the New England Aquarium

 From here, walk once again towards the Long Wharf (down State Street), but this time your stop will be the New England Aquarium.
-Plan to arrive at and spend a couple of hours exploring the aquarium.
+Plan to spend a couple of hours exploring the Aquarium.

 12:00 PM: Hop On!